DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Let’s start out with the positives.

 With the BidBuddy option, you can bid on items automatically.
-This means that you aren’t tied to your computer.
-Plus, you can set the limit for the number of bids you want.
+This means you aren’t tied to your computer.
+Plus, you can set a limit for the number of bids you want.

 DealDash is well-reviewed on multiple platforms.
-So people really do seem to enjoy using the website.
-It’s a good sign that the website is so highly rated across lots of different platforms.
+People really do seem to enjoy using the website.
+It’s a good sign that the website is highly rated across many different platforms.

-The company’s customer service is praised highly online.
-With many customers saying that their issue was solved well by the customer service team.
+The company’s customer service is highly praised online, with many customers saying their issues were resolved effectively by the customer service team.

 Cons

-I find the fact that you have to pay to bid quite odd.
-I’m not sure why you would choose DealDash over eBay, since it’s free to bid on items on the latter.
-I know that there are some really low priced products available on DealDash but when you factor in the cost of bidding, you can end up paying more than you would think.
+The fact that you have to pay to bid is quite odd.
+It’s unclear why you would choose DealDash over eBay, where bidding is free.
+While there are some really low-priced products available on DealDash, when you factor in the cost of bidding, you can end up paying more than you might expect.

-Plus, even if you don’t win the item you still end up having to pay out.
+Plus, even if you don’t win the item, you still end up having to pay.

 - “In my opinion, this auction site is extremely misleading.
 This experience cost me about $200.
 It’s a TOTAL Rip Off!!!!!!!!!!!
 PLEASE STAY AWAY FROM THEM!!!”

-Sure there’s the buy it now option where you can get your bids back.
-But the fact you have to pay before you can actually bid on anything is definitely the site’s biggest downside.
+Sure, there’s the “Buy It Now” option where you can get your bids back.
+But the fact that you have to pay before you can actually bid on anything is definitely the site’s biggest downside.

-The problem with the website is that you can actually end up paying more for an item than what it’s actually worth.
-That was one of the complaints mentioned in the lawsuit I talked about earlier.
+The problem with the website is that you can end up paying more for an item than what it’s actually worth.
+This was one of the complaints mentioned in the lawsuit I talked about earlier.

-In my research for this post, I saw lots of people complaining about this.
+In my research for this post, I saw many people complaining about this.

-- Customers need to look at the buy it now price carefully.
-Take the item and google on Amazon.
-Most are half the price which is HORRIBLY MISLEADING!!!
-I’ve been a bidder since 2012 and recently started bidding and I am shocked.
+- Customers need to look at the “Buy It Now” price carefully.
+Take the item and Google it on Amazon.
+Most are half the price, which is HORRIBLY MISLEADING!!!
+I’ve been a bidder since 2012 and recently started bidding again.
+I am shocked.
 The bidders must be gambling addicts.
 I’ve been pretty disgusted!

 - “It’s not what they show you on television AD, you would have spent a couple of hundreds of dollars before you win anything and then you will give up after all the money and time and you get nothing in return.
 2 hours later I get emails saying the this item is sold for a lot higher than I left it, it would’ve cost me a lot more money to even win anything.
 So the bottom line is not true and it will cost you more than think.”